collocations.org

 As she walked into the house she detected the smell of gas.

-A delicious smell of freshly baked bread wafted across the garden.
+A delicious smell of freshly baked bread wafted across the lawn.

 the putrid smell from the slaughterhouse